KevinTheMix/CheatSheets/Flutter.md

 * [Flutter: Rendering](https://www.youtube.com/watch?v=54yoCqkew6g)

-* Lists & Grids = ListView, DataTable, Table, GridView
+* Lists & Grids = ListView, DataTable, Table, GridView, ListTile, GridTile (with GridTileBar as _header_ or _footer_)
   * **GridView** = grid layout; usually via `GridView.count()` constructor (_crossAxisCount_, _mainAxisSpacing_, _crossAxisSpacing_)
-* Wrappers = Container, Column & Row, Stack, FittedBox, SizedBox, LimitedBox, ConstrainedBox, UnconstrainedBox, OverflowBox
+* Wrappers = Container, Column & Row, Stack, FittedBox, SizedBox, LimitedBox, ConstrainedBox, UnconstrainedBox, OverflowBox, Wrap
   * **Container** has no `createRenderObject()` method; it is a wrapper for other layout widgets ~ its properties (see its `build()` source code)
   * **Column**/**Row** (inheriting from **Flex**)
     * They are flex spaces, giving unbounded constraints to all their children to let them choose their space (& usually asking them to shrinkWrap)